 First step in utilizing mediation support

-Upon reaching an impasse that warrants a more concerted conflict resolution effort, members of the volunteer group or board in question should notify the staff director of chapter care or the council of chapter presidents (CCP) chair that they are seeking assistance and support.
+Upon reaching an impasse that warrants a more concerted conflict resolution effort, members of the volunteer group or board in question should notify the staff director organizational growth and development or the council of chapter presidents (CCP) chair that they are seeking assistance and support.
 This written notice should include a brief description of the main issues and the efforts that have already been taken to attempt to resolve the situation.

 Staff will review the notice, provide relevant information back to the volunteer group/board on relevant association procedures and best practices that could be useful, and suggests one of the following approaches: